blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Using the pre-installed ``komodo-cli`` software, you can execute many RPC calls and other API commands to your new asset chain, enabling you to perform transactions, create and execute smart contracts, store data in KV storage, create cross-chain compatible contracts, etc.

 Since the Komodo software began as a fork of Zcash and BTC, essentially all commands that are available on these two upstream blockchains are also available on your new asset chain.
-Many more commands that we have created to enhance your creative tool set and development process are available as well.
+We have also created many more commands to enhance your creative tool set and development process.
 Please see our ===link=== API documentation for more information.

 Example commands
 ----------------